-Robyn: Well, there’s a lot of different research on it and what’s so interesting to me is that every time a study shows that people hit a low point in their 40’s, the average nadir of the happiness U-Curve is about age 47.
+Robyn: Well, there’s a lot of different research on it, and what’s so interesting to me is that every time a study shows that people hit a low point in their 40’s; the average nadir of the happiness U-Curve is about age 47.
 People are really struggling in their 40’s.
-Because you know you come out all shiny into adulthood you think everything’s going to go your way and then in your 40’s you’re hitting aging dying parents, your kids start doing weird things and they weren’t the cute little cuddly people they were when they were born.
-You’re asking yourself, wow, is this all there is and all these different existential things are happening at the same time that all these like life circumstances things are happening.
+Because you come out all shiny into adulthood, you think everything’s going to go your way, and then in your 40’s you’re hitting aging dying parents, your kids start doing weird things and they weren’t the cute little cuddly people they were when they were born.
+You’re asking yourself, wow, is this all there is?
+And all these different existential things are happening at the same time, that all these life-circumstances things are happening.

-But then, every time they do a piece of research and they discover that people in their 50’s report the highest life satisfaction that they ever have and then even higher in their 60’s and people in their 70’s are happier, nobody believes it, people question it.
-They’re like, wait, these people they don’t look good, they like have health problems.
-Like why on earth would they have the best satisfaction and I just, something you said triggered me to think about that, about the U-Curve of happiness.
+But then, every time they do a piece of research and they discover that people in their 50’s report the highest life satisfaction that they ever have and then even higher in their 60’s and people in their 70’s are happier, nobody believes it; people question it.
+They’re like, wait, these people…?
+They don’t look good, they like have health problems.
+Why on earth would they have the best satisfaction, and something you said triggered me to think about that, about the U-Curve of happiness.
 There was a great article in The Atlantic about it, I want to say last month.

 I think it’s exciting.
-With all this focus on aging and we’re not supposed to get wrinkles and we’re not supposed to ever look bad and all these women doing things to ourselves to fight the aging process is pretty cool that we might actually be our happiest in our 50’s.
+With all this focus on aging, and we’re not supposed to get wrinkles and we’re not supposed to ever look bad, and all these women doing things to ourselves to fight the aging process, it’s pretty cool that we might actually be our happiest in our 50’s.

 Robyn: I think it is really good news.
 And today we’re talking about how to never binge again.
-It was your subject, it’s what you chose and I’m excited to talk about that.
-Just a little side note, I went on a one year sugar bet with my good friend Matthew a bunch of years ago, six or seven years ago and I think it really challenged my own binge eating.
-I don’t think I like sit there need a whole bag of chips or eat a whole quart of ice cream or whatever but I certainly have done plenty of overeating in my life and had a really crappy diet in my 20’s.
+It was your subject, it’s what you chose, and I’m excited to talk about that.
+Just a little side note, I went on a one year sugar-bet with my good friend Matthew a bunch of years ago, six or seven years ago, and I think it really challenged my own binge eating.
+I don’t think I sit there, eating a whole bag of chips. or eat a whole quart of ice cream or whatever, but I certainly have done plenty of overeating in my life and had a really crappy diet in my 20’s.

-Something I learned from it and then you can go where you want, introduce binge eating to us.
-Something I learned from it that was a shock to me, my big resistance to, oh my gosh, can I really go a year and not eat any sugar was that I realized well into that year, I’m having just as much fun.
-Life is not sweeter without the processed sugar.
-When you take processed sugar out of it, like I didn’t really, there’s nothing else that I was really addicted to and so I just didn’t overeat.
+Something I learned from it — and then you can go where you want, introduce binge eating to us — something I learned from it that was a shock to me, my big resistance to, “oh my gosh, can I really go a year and not eat any sugar” was that I realized, well into that year, that I’m having just as much fun.
+Life is not sweeter with the processed sugar.
+When you take processed sugar out of it, like I did really, there’s nothing else that I was really addicted to and so, I just didn’t overeat.

 That was a big eye-opener for me.
 Is that something you learned as you conquered your own binge eating?

-The supersized stimuli, the hyper palatable concentrations of fat and starch and sugar and oil and excitotoxins, they have a dual effect.
-They they release dopamine and serotonin in the brain and give us this sensation of pleasure.
-They do it on a level that evolution never prepared us for because there weren’t chocolate bars and pizza and chips and pasta on the savanna right when we were evolving.
+The supersized stimuli — the hyper palatable concentrations of fat and starch and sugar and oil and excitotoxins — they have a dual effect.
+They release dopamine and serotonin in the brain and give us this sensation of pleasure.
+They do it on a level that evolution never prepared us for because there weren’t chocolate bars and pizza and chips and pasta on the savanna, right, when we were evolving.
 These are recent inventions of industry and our physiology is not really prepared to deal with them.

-Robyn: It does make sense and you’re totally singing my song.
+Robyn: It does make sense, and you’re totally singing my song.
 I did a 450 city speaking tour over the course of six years.
-I didn’t I didn’t set out to speak in 450 cities, I just kept going back out on the circuit.
-One of my books is called The Adventures of Junk Food Dude and it’s a children’s book and I would read to adults.
-My audience was 98%.
-I would read them just a few pages from The Adventures of Junk Food Dude about how you just go off of sugar for four days and that I didn’t call it up-regulate in this children’s book but I love your description of it, how if you go four days without sugar something like an orange tastes so magical to you.
+I didn’t set out to speak in 450 cities, I just kept going back out on the circuit.
+One of my books is called The Adventures of Junk Food Dude, and it’s a children’s book, and I would read it to adults.
+My audience was 98% adult.
+I would read them just a few pages from The Adventures of Junk Food Dude, about how you just go off of sugar for four days.
+I didn’t call it up-regulate in this children’s book but I love your description of it, how if you go four days without sugar something like an orange tastes so magical to you.

 Some people are going to have to take your word for it until they actually put it to the test.
 It’s the first four days that are the hard days.
 After that, it gets a lot easier but most people who literally have never done it.